Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Initially, I really loved the feel of this cream.
 It feels silky-smooth and massages into my skin easily.
 However, I quickly noticed that it was feeling pretty sticky.
 After I’d applied it I was left with a tacky, oily residue on my fingers that I needed to wash off quickly.

 This stuff also tastes vile.
 Most of the arousal gels, creams and oils I’ve tried have had a distinctive but not unpleasant taste (except that one that tasted like inhaling perfume!)
 For some reason, though, Vibeology Pulse Clitoral Stimulation Cream has a really nasty, chemically taste that I couldn’t get out of my mouth.
-Don’t use this for oral, is what I’m saying here.
+Don’t use this for oral sex.

-So far, so… not great.
+So far, so unpromising.
 But did it achieve the desired effect?

 For me?
 Not really.

 I’ve used quite a few products like this, and they have varying levels of effectiveness.
+Different products work for different bodies.
 This one produced a slight tingling, but very little else and its effects wore off very quickly.
-I applied more, and the same thing happened.
+I applied more, and the same thing happened again.
 Overall, really disappointing.

 Vibeology’s website claims this product is “compatible with pleasure objects,” by which I assume they mean sex toys.
 The presence of dimethiconol, a silicone, makes me hesitant about using it with silicone toys.
 With the tiny quantities you need, it’s probably fine, but I recommend doing a patch-test first so you don’t accidentally ruin your favourite silicone toy.

-Due to the various oils, don’t use this one with barriers such as condoms or dams as it can degrade or damage them.
+Due to the various oils, don’t use this one with barriers such as condoms or dams as it can degrade them and increase the risk of breakage.

 Verdict

-Meh.
 I was underwhelmed by this one, especially after liking Vibeology’s lube so much.
-Unfortunately, it just… didn’t really work.
-I’ll be publishing a full buying guide to clitoral stimulation creams, gels and oils in the coming months, but in the interim I suggest these alternatives:
+Unfortunately, it just didn’t really work for me.

 Thanks to Shevibe for sending me this clitoral stimulation cream to test and review!
 All views and experiences are, as always, my own.
-Affiliate links appear in this post and shopping with them sends me a small commission at no additional cost to you.
+Affiliate links appear in this post..

 She was kind enough to send me some samples of her company’s products to try.
 We decided to publish this review today in celebration of World Chocolate Day.